-- Get a high-level overview of what’s new in this blog post.
+- Get a high-level overview of what’s new via the Android Developers Blog.

-- Watch these videos for more in-depth information about the biggest changes.
+- Watch Google Play Console webinars for in-depth information about the biggest changes.

 - Take a course on the Academy for App Success to become an expert on the new experience.

-- Dive into key features and find supporting information in the new education pages.
+- Dive into key features and find supporting information on the new education pages.